 Seasoned artists working with professional-grade game engines can create high physical fidelity that looks, sounds and even feels like the real work environment.
 Developers can also create accurate functional fidelity, where equipment and other objects in the performance environment act like the real thing.
 In our lab sim for pharma leader Novartis you can stretch the plastic tubes in such realistic ways that that your brain tricks you into feeling the resistance in your hands.
 However, designing for realism doesn’t guarantee learning.
 Simulations also need to be designed for cognitive fidelity, applying sound instructional principles to ensure that people actually learn the correct skills.

 In the webcast we discuss how to develop human-centered learning simulations with tutorials, feedback, guided practice, engagement and scenario design.
 We share examples of VR sims and mobile games where learners practice skills under a variety of stressful conditions.

 Augmented reality is coming next decade (not next year)

 If the 2010s was about the smart phone, the ‘20s promise to be the decade of smart glasses.
 Augmented reality (AR) will give workers superpowers.
 Sadly, 2019 saw several prominent AR headset makers going belly-up (Daqri, Meta, ODG), and the AR winter will last through the coming year.
 Until we get mass market AR headsets, the AR learning business will have little more to show but smart phone marketing gimmicks and HoloLens tech demos.
 The AR revolution will happen – and it will be amazing – but not until later in the decade.

-Bring your questions to our webcast and join us for a lively conversation.
-We look forward to seeing you.
-And as always, feel free to contact me directly to discuss how the Gronstedt Group team can help boost performance at your organization with innovative digital learning programs.
+Thank you participants who could join us for a lively conversation.
+If you were unable to attend, feel free view the webcast on this page or to contact me directly to discuss how the Gronstedt Group team can help boost performance at your organization with innovative digital learning programs.